dauger/dauger.github.com/source/_posts/2010-04-26-persistence-ignorant-lazy-loading-for-your-hand-rolled-dal-in-net-4-dot-0-using-lazy.markdown

 comments: false
 categories: development
 ---
 This post is a brief update to the .NET 3.5 article I posted about [P.I. lazy loading](/blog/2010/01/31/practical-persistence-ignorant-lazy-loading-for-your-hand-rolled-dal/).
 The only major change I have made to the code is to use the new  [Lazy\<T\>](http://msdn.microsoft.com/en-us/library/dd642331.aspx) class that was introduced in .NET 4.0.
-This considerably cleans up the LazyLoadingList\<T\> class from the previous post.
+This considerably cleans up the LazyLoadingList\<T\> class from the previous post. <!-- more -->

 Here is the new LazyLoadingList\<T\>:
 ```csharp